AzuraCast/AzuraCast/CONTRIBUTING.md

 Contributions are also welcome in the supporting technologies used to make AzuraCast possible, such as:

  - Dockerfiles (see [our separate repositories](https://github.com/AzuraCast) for Docker containers)
- - [Ansible configuration](https://github.com/AzuraCast/AzuraCast/tree/master/util/ansible) for Bare-metal installs and Docker installation/updates
+ - [Ansible configuration](https://github.com/AzuraCast/AzuraCast/tree/master/util/ansible) for Ansible installs and Docker installation/updates
  - Python for our auxiliary [station monitoring scripts](https://github.com/AzuraCast/station-watcher-python)

 Instructions for developing with AzuraCast locally are [available here](https://www.azuracast.com/developing.html).